vuejs/vue-router/docs/guide/README.md

 # Getting Started

 ::: tip Note
+You are reading the documentation of Vue Router 3 **for Vue 2**.
+If you are working with Vue 3, use the [Vue Router 4 documentation](https://next.router.vuejs.org) instead.

 We will be using [ES2015](https://github.com/lukehoban/es6features) in the code samples in the guide.

 Also, all examples will be using the full version of Vue to make on-the-fly template compilation possible.
 See more details [here](https://vuejs.org/v2/guide/installation.html#Runtime-Compiler-vs-Runtime-only).